gaois/LogainmAPI-docs/README.md

 ## Introduction

-The Placenames Database of Ireland was created by [Fiontar & Scoil na Gaeilge](https://www.dcu.ie/fiontar_scoilnagaeilge/gaeilge/index.shtml) in collaboration with [The Placenames Branch](https://www.chg.gov.ie/gaeltacht/the-irish-language/the-placenames-branch/) (Department of Culture, Heritage and the Gaeltacht).
+The Placenames Database of Ireland was created by the Gaois research group at [Fiontar & Scoil na Gaeilge](https://www.dcu.ie/fiontar_scoilnagaeilge/gaeilge/index.shtml) in collaboration with [The Placenames Branch](https://www.chg.gov.ie/gaeltacht/the-irish-language/the-placenames-branch/) (Department of Culture, Heritage and the Gaeltacht).
 This is a comprehensive management system for data, archival records and placenames research conducted by the State.
 It is a public resource for Irish people at home and abroad, and for all those who appreciate the rich heritage of Irish placenames.
 The database has been accessible via the [logainm.ie](https://www.logainm.ie) public website since 2008.
 This documentation describes a web-based Application Programming Interface (API) that exposes the database contents to programmatic queries.
 A [data dictionary](https://github.com/gaois/LogainmAPI-docs/blob/master/DATADICT.md) is available to assist users in parsing results returned by the API.

 ## API overview